koolidude/CE5-Group-3-Capstone/README.md

 # Our Capstone Project...
 Group..
 3...

-Associated with harmony, wisdom and understanding
+Number associated with harmony, wisdom and understanding

 ## Cast Members